quadrismegistus/literarytextmining/02_corpora/2B_building_a_corpus.md

 # (2B) Building a corpus

-[See previous module for reflections on corpus design](2A_intro_to_corpora.md#A-corpus-is-a-question).
-This notebook will describe the pragmatics of building a corpus.
+This notebook describes the pragmatics of building a corpus.
+See [the previous module](2A_intro_to_corpora.md#A-corpus-is-a-question) for reflections on corpus design.

-*Note: This notebook adapted from Marissa Gemma's guide, ["Preparing texts for Python."](https://github.com/quadrismegistus/python-dighum/wiki/Preparing-texts-for-Python)*
+*Note: This notebook is adapted from Marissa Gemma's guide, ["Preparing texts for Python."](https://github.com/quadrismegistus/python-dighum/wiki/Preparing-texts-for-Python)*

 ## How to build a corpus